astropy/halotools/docs/tutorials/index.rst

-.. _tutorial_list:
+.. _tutorials_by_category:

 ********************************************
-List of Halotools tutorials
+Tutorials grouped by category
 ********************************************